fmpwizard/go-cortex/README.md

 In the background it uses [Wit.ai](https://wit.ai/) to process the text and get back an `intent` with some parameters extracted from the sentence.

+##Announcement

+I wrote a post explaining `go-cortex`: [Go Cortex - using Wit.ai on a raspberry pi connected to an arduino and written in go](http://goo.gl/4yy9bI)

 ## Example

 At home I have a raspberrypi connected to an Arduino board with 6 LEDs.
 I can go on my browser to [http://fmpwizard.no-ip.org:8080/?q=turn+light+6+on](http://fmpwizard.no-ip.org:8080/?q=turn+light+6+on) and cortex will send the text `turn light 6 on` to wit and get back the intent `light`, with two parameters, one is the number `6` and the other is `on`.